Introduction

 Supervised Learning

 This method teaches computers by example.
-A system could be fed a big amount of marked data, like figures that a written by hand with annotation of which number they represent.
+A system could be fed a large amount of marked data, like figures that are written by hand with an annotation about which number they represent.
 Given enough correct examples, this type of learning would understand shapes, pixels, and clusters and distinguish them as handwritten numbers.

 Unsupervised Learning

-This method gives the power to algorithms to detect the patterns in information, categorizing it according to similarities in it.
-Here are some illustrations of this approach — Airbnb is grouping houses that could be rented by a specific region and Google News putting together similar reports.
-The goal is to create groups by similarities and not to pick a specific category of information.
+This method gives the power to algorithms to detect the patterns in information, categorizing it according to the similarities it contains.
+Two illustrations of this approach are Airbnb that groups houses that are available for rent by a specific region and Google News that groups similar reports.

 Semi-supervised Learning

-This approach combines both previous methods, relying on a little amount of labeled information and a huge amount of unlabeled information.
-ML model is trained by labeled data and then tries to label the unlabelled data — this process is called pseudo-labeling.
-After that, the model trains itself on data resulting by this mix.
-Example of this approach is Generative Adversarial Networks (GANs) that create new cats based on images of existing ones.
+This approach combines both previous methods.
+It relies on a small amount of labeled information and a huge amount of unlabeled information.
+A ML model is trained on labeled data and then tries to label the unlabelled data — this process is called pseudo-labeling.
+After that, the model trains itself on data resulting from this mix.
+An example of this approach is Generative Adversarial Networks (GANs) that create new cats based on images of existing ones.

 Reinforcement Learning

-You can understand this by imagining someone plays an old computer game for the first time — controls and rules are unfamiliar, but by trial and error, the performance in the game will be better.
-Google DeepMind’s Deep Q-network is a great example of this, it had beaten people in a variety of vintage video games — Video Pinball, Boxing, Breakout, Star Gunner and others.
-However, the performance in Ms. Pac-Man, Asteroids, and Seaquest is not that good at the moment.
+It’s easy to understand the essence of this approach by imagining someone is playing an old computer game for the first time — the controls and rules are unfamiliar, but by trial and error, the gamer’s performance in the game will improve.
+Google DeepMind’s Deep Q-network is a great example of this.
+It has beaten human gamers at a variety of vintage video games — Video Pinball, Boxing, Breakout, Star Gunner, and others.
+However, the network’s performance in Ms. Pac-Man, Asteroids, and Seaquest is not that good at the moment.

 Benefits for Businesses